RHilburn75/Election_Analysis/README.md

    ![image](https://user-images.githubusercontent.com/94253815/145690758-cd1a571e-a49f-4978-9d03-5f01df086026.png)

-6. Caluclate the percentage of votes each candidate won.
-7. Determine the winner of the election based on popular vote.
+4. The winner of the election, based on the popular vote.

 ## Resources
  - Data Source: Election_results.csv